STYLE SUGGESTIONS AND REQUIREMENTS FOR INDEPENDENT STUDY THESES AND OTHER WRITING IN THE COLLEGE OF WOOSTER, DEPARTMENT OF EARTH SCIENCES

 Figures from other sources.–Every thesis includes stratigraphic columns, location maps, graphs or charts from other published papers and books.
 There is no problem with this as long as a few requirements are met.
 First, the figure must be thoroughly referenced.
 If you borrowed a location map from Johnson’s 1989 paper on basalt zeolites, you must cite the paper and the author’s figure number in your caption.
 For example, at the end of your caption you may write, “Map from Johnson (1989, fig. 23).”
 If you modified the figure, simply write something like “after Johnson (1989, fig. 23)”.
 Second, make certain that the figure does not contain any internal references that you do not explain.
 For example, if Johnson’s map has an outcrop identified as “Location of Vermier (1944)” and you do not cite Vermier, then remove this reference from the figure.
 Third, always use your own caption and your own figure numbering system.
 The captions must fit on the same page as the figure and still remain within thesis margins.
 Fourth, make certain that the figure is completely readable when positioned in your paper.
 Be sure to cite the journal itself as the source, not the website on which you found the journal.

-Figures you draft or draw.–Figures you create should be scanned into your document, created within it (using the drawing program of your word processor), or photocopied onto the paper of the thesis itself.
+Figures you draft or draw.–Figures you create should be scanned or uploaded into your document or created within it (using the drawing program of your word processor).
+When uploading images, make sure they are at a minimum size to look crisp and clear, but not so big as to make your final thesis document inconveniently large.

-All illustrations must be given a numbered caption and referred to in the text.
+All illustrations must be given a numbered caption and referred to in the text before they appear.
 These figures must be referred to in numerical order.
 Do not, for example, discuss Figure 5 before you have discussed Figures 1, 2, 3 and 4.
-Figures must also follow in the text their first mentioned.
+Figures must also follow in the text soon after they are first mentioned.
 The style of caption and the manner in which you refer to figures follows the Geology writing format.
 Here’s an example (note that it is all in boldface) —

 Figure 1.
 Inferred predator drillholes in the colonial metazoan Hederella thedfordensis Bassler, NHM D30066, Middle Devonian (Givetian), Hamilton Group, Arkona, Ontario.
 A, group of zooids containing numerous patched drillholes.
 B, patched drillhole crossing the boundary (arrows) between two zooids.
 C, beveled drillhole positioned slightly off the midline of the zooid.
 D, patched drillhole showing sloping edges.
 E, scoop-like incomplete drillholes (arrowed) in two zooids.
 E, zooids with apertures sealed by diaphragms, that on the right containing a patched drillhole (arrow).
 Scale bars: A = 1 mm; B-D = 100 µm; E = 200 µm; F = 500 µm.